CompOmics/compomics.github.io/compomics-utilities/_posts/2016-04-16-javatroubleshooting.md

 ---

-## 32 bit vs 64 bit ##
+## 32 bit or 64 bit ##

-  * **Java 32 bit vs 64 bit** - Java comes in two versions: 32 bit and 64 bit.
+  * **Java 32 bit vs. 64 bit** - Java comes in two versions: 32 bit and 64 bit.
 The 32 bit version is limited to using a maximum of around 2 GB of memory.
 For bigger datasets this is not always enough.
 Most newer machines support the 64 bit version, and it is always recommended to use Java 64 bit if possible.

   * **Multiple Installations** - If you have both 32 and 64 bit versions of Java the operating system can get confused about which version to use when running Java tools.
 For Windows the CompOmics tools try to default to the 64 bit version of Java.
 You can override this option by setting your own Java Home, by creating a file called `JavaHome.txt` in the `resources\conf` folder of the tool, with the path to the bin folder of the Java installation, e.g., `C:\Program Files\Java\jdk1.7.0_21\bin\`.
 If the folder does not exist (or it does not contain the required files), the default Java version will be used.